theupdateframework/specification/tuf-spec.md

   * **5.2.8**. **Repeat steps 5.2.1 to 5.2.8**.

-  * **5.2.9**. **Check for a freeze attack.** The fixed update expiration time MUST be lower than the expiration timestamp in the trusted root metadata file (version N).
+  * **5.2.9**. **Check for a freeze attack.** The expiration timestamp in the trusted root metadata file MUST be higher than the fixed update expiration time.
 If the trusted root metadata file has expired, abort the update cycle, report the potential freeze attack.
 On the next update cycle, begin at step 5.0 and version N of the root metadata file.